TheGreatMarksman/Conversation-Simulator/README.md

 # Conversation-Simulator
-A program that simulates a conversation.
+A program that simulates conversations.

 How To Run: Download the file and open in Visual Studio 2022